Power tools that run from mains power must comply with Australian safety standards at time of sale, be approved, and

 be marked with an Australian approval number or mark.
 Ask the sales person to show you the approval number or approval mark of a portable electrical power tool.

 Power tools without an Australian approval number or mark could be unsafe.
 Overseas approval numbers or approval marks such as CE or GS are not recognised in Australia.
 Do not buy this equipment!
 Report these dealings to NSW Fair Trading on 13 32 20.

-Currently, electrical power tools promoted exclusively to industry need not be approved by NSW Fair Trading but they must comply with minimum safety standards as required by the Electricity (Consumer Safety) Regulation 2006.
+Currently, electrical power tools promoted exclusively to industry don’t need to be approved by NSW Fair Trading but they must comply with minimum safety standards as required by the Electricity (Consumer Safety) Regulation 2015.

 The power tool carry case may include a travel adaptor to enable use in Australia.
 This is not acceptable, as the units are required by law to be fitted with an Australian approved plug.

 Builders should be wary of building site sales and report suspect deals to NSW Fair Trading as quickly as possible.

 Anyone offering or supplying non-compliant, unapproved or unmarked power tools to the general public risks a maximum penalty of $825,000 for a corporation or $82,500 and/or two years imprisonment for an individual.